Keats/tera/docs/content/docs/_index.md

 A Tera template is just a text file where variables and expressions get replaced with values when it is rendered.
 The syntax is based on Jinja2 and Django templates.

-There are 3 kinds of delimiter and those cannot be changed:
+There are 3 kinds of delimiters and those cannot be changed:

 - `{{` and `}}` for expressions
 - `{%` or `{%-` and `%}` or `-%}` for statements